lidaof/modbedtools/README.md

 ## visualization

-We put some example modbed files on this location (<https://target.wustl.edu/dli/modbed/>) for this tutorial, and we will use <https://target.wustl.edu/dli/modbed/fiber-seq-DS182417.modbed.gz> for the next step by step tutorial.
+In this tutorial, and we will use [hifi-test.modbed.gz](https://target.wustl.edu/dli/modbed/hifi-test.modbed.gz) for the next step by step tutorial.

 First we will go to the Browser by navigating your web browser to <https://epigenomegateway.wustl.edu/browser/>, click hg38 for the genome.

 ![](./img/m1.png)

-In the test data, there are m6A signals around beta globin locus, we will use the gene search function, type in HBG2 and choose the first hit in refGene:
+In the test data, we will check methylation signal over *KDM2A* gene, we will use the gene search function, type in `KDM2A` and choose the first hit in refGene:

 ![](./img/m2.png)